 San Simeon’s neighbor to the south, Cambria, is a lovely sleepy town covered in trees and a perpetual cool fog, which gives it a nice Pacific Northwest vibe, minus the glittery vampires (that’s a Twilight reference, in case you have good taste in literature and didn’t catch it).

-- While in Cambria, grab a bite to eat at Robin’s Restaurant, a “global cuisine” staple owned by the same people at NOVO in SLO.
+- Grab a bite to eat at Robin’s Restaurant, a “global cuisine” staple owned by the same people who own NOVO in San Luis Obispo.

 - For dessert, it doesn’t get much more classic than an Olallieberry Pie from Linn’s Bakery.
 WTF is an olallieberry?
 Basically it’s what happens when you take a raspberry, mix it with a blackberry…then mix that with another blackberry.
 It’s a semi sweet and semi tart berry that takes the best traits of all 3 berries, plus has a super fun name.
 Linn’s is so famous on the central coast, you can grab a frozen pie at just about any grocery store, but I suggest getting one at the real spot.
 You’ll also find myriad other Olallieberry goodies at Linn’s – everything from Ollalieberry cream pie to Ollalieberry preserves, all made without preservatives or high fructose corn poison.
 It’s all delicious, and it’s a famous local institution!